DevlessTeam/docs/quick-start.md

 # Quick Start

 Devless is a tool which helps you develop applications easier, by not having to worry about setting up a backend.
-In these N steps, we will set up a contact list application, with a minimal amount of coding.
+In these 5 steps, we will set up a contact list application, with a minimal amount of coding.

 ## Step 1: Deploy DevLess to Heroku